ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 </style>

-## What are Automate Flow Bounties? {docsify-ignore}
-Below you will find a wishlist of Automate flows that we, at Veritone, hope to have 3rd party developers help us build.
-In order to incentivize building these flows, we have placed bounties on them.
-For each flow a developer creates, the specified bounty will be paid out.

 ## How do I Claim a Bounty? {docsify-ignore}
 Claiming a bounty is quite simple!
 1. View the details for the flow you are interested in building.